Benatar's asymmetry argument: The argument

-Regarding procreation, the argument follows that coming into existence generates both good and bad experiences, pain and pleasure, whereas not coming into existence entails neither pain nor pleasure.
-The absence of pain is good, the absence of pleasure is not bad.
+Regarding procreation, the argument follows that coming into existence generates both good and bad experiences, such as pain and pleasure, whereas not coming into existence entails neither pain nor pleasure.
+The absence of pain is good, while the absence of pleasure is not bad.
 Therefore, the ethical choice is weighed in favor of non-procreation.

 Supporting basic asymmetries

 Benatar explains the main asymmetry using four other asymmetries that he considers quite plausible: